A new wound dressing that kills all types of bacteria without harming the body Even resistant bacteria

 Amferia has invented a new antimicrobial hydrogel that targets, binds, and rapidly kills up to 99.99% of bacteria upon contact.
 The hydrogel consists of amphiphilic antibacterial polymers mimicking the immune system.
 Because the hydrogel binds those polymers in place, nothing is released into the wound, making the dressing safe for the body.

-Appropriate for acute and low exuding wounds—such as post-surgical incisions—this product can be used as a wound contacting hydrogel pad supported on the wound by a secondary dressing.
+Appropriate for low exuding wounds—such as post-surgical incisions and open wounds—this product can be used as a wound contacting hydrogel pad supported on the wound by a secondary dressing.

 Meant exclusively for veterinary in-clinic use, in places such as surgical care units or in-patient care, all products are supplied sterile and will include instructions for use.